AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/environment-setup/install-docker.md

 ## How to install Docker

-Follow the platform-specific instructions [to download and install Docker](https://docs.docker.com/get-docker/) from the Docker website.
+Follow the platform-specific instructions [to download and install Docker Desktop](https://docs.docker.com/get-docker/) from the Docker website.